Creamy Vegan Squash Soup with Chive Oil Topping: A Culinary Medicine Delight

 Serve hot and enjoy the warm, comforting flavors of this nutritious, plant-based soup.
 This dish pairs wonderfully with a slice of crusty whole-grain bread or a fresh, green salad.

-Click on the image to grab the ingredients on Instacart from a list I have personally selected.
+Click the image to get the ingredients on Instacart from a list I personally selected.
 The app will let you pick the store and provide a basis for the shopping and ingredient list.
 Then, you can choose what you need.
 It has worked great for us.

-Also, if you select the “pick up” option, which you can do on your way home from work, you may even receive a small credit on your purchases for your next visit.
+Also, if you select the “pick up” option on your way home from work, you may even receive a small credit on your next purchase.

-To sum up, if you are a busy professional, look into Instacart to eat healthier when your schedule is hectic, either as a delivery or pick-up option.
+To sum up, if you are a busy professional, consider Instacart for healthier meals when your schedule is hectic, either for delivery or pickup.

 Have Fun While Trying New Things

 As you try out new recipes, never forget that every meal is an opportunity to create something beautiful and nourishing.
-Cooking with inquiry is one way to tackle any dish with delight and excitement, no matter how experienced.
+Cooking with inquiry is one way to tackle any dish with delight and excitement, whether you’re experienced or not.
 Don’t let your devotion to perfection or outcomes deter you from trying new things.
 Keep trying.
-Let this soup serve as a reminder of the incredible opportunities that exist in our kitchens, where plant-based nutrition, culinary arts, and sustainable farm-to-table dining come together to create genuinely enjoyable and colorful dishes.
+Let this soup serve as a reminder of the incredible opportunities in our kitchens, where plant-based nutrition, culinary arts, and sustainable farm-to-table dining come together to create genuinely enjoyable, colorful dishes.

 Learning about Plant-Based Eating